EasyPost/easypost-node/README.md

 1. Update the version in the `package.json` file
 1. Update the `CHANGELOG` file
+1. Ensure that checked-in compiled assets are re-built with `npm run build`
 1. Tag the release on GitHub
 1. Publish the updated npm package